thewhitehouse007/junos-sys-check/README.md

 * Checks for Chassis Alarms
 * Checks for failed hardware such as fans/mpcs/psu
 * Checks that all attached PICs are online
+* Checks the POE Controllers for any pending firmware updates
 #### SYSTEM
 * Checks for any system alarms
 * Reports on system Uptime